 Parents involved in a child custody action or divorce will have to take a class called “Children in the Middle,” which is required by Iowa statute.
 For a complete discussion of child custody and family law in Iowa, click here.

-In some cases, no party may be ordered to pay child support given the similar incomes of the parents and the similar time each parent spends with the children.
+In some cases, no party may be ordered to pay child support after a divorce if the parents have similar incomes and spend the same amount of time with the children.
 A Sioux City divorce attorney can explain whether this applies to you.
-In addition, the cost of health insurance and the parent covering that expense will play a factor in the ultimate child support calculation.
+In addition, the cost of health insurance will play a factor in the final child support calculation.
 Ultimately, the judge is expected to follow the Iowa Child Support Guidelines according to Iowa Court Rules, unless doing so would be unjust or inappropriate.

 If you already have an existing child support order in place, it may be necessary to have it modified.
-In order to qualify for a modification, there must be a substantial change in circumstances.
-Talk to one of the Iowa divorce attorneys at Hall & Wingert to determine whether your current child support order qualifies for modification.
+In order to qualify for a modification, there must be a substantial change in financial or physical circumstances.
+Talk to a Sioux City divorce attorneys at Hall Law Firm, P.L.C. to determine whether your current child support order qualifies for modification.
 The initial consultation is free, so call us at (712) 226-4255.

-Divorces are actions in a court of equity.
-Marital property in Iowa is divided as a matter of equity, which does not necessarily mean it’s “equal.”
-With the division of marital property based upon equitable distribution, it is important that your attorney make the proper analysis so that you get your fair share.
+The division of marital property is based upon equitable distribution.
+It is important that your Sioux City divorce lawyer make the proper analysis of assets so that you get your fair share.
 The court divides the marital property between the parties as it deems equitable and just, sometimes setting aside any inherited property or gifts received individually.

 Some of the factors the court considers are: